Is MEGA Safe to Use in 2026? The Full Privacy Architecture Review

 What MEGA's encryption actually means

 MEGA uses end-to-end encryption where the encryption keys are generated on your device and never transmitted to MEGA's servers.
-When you upload a file, it is encryptedencrypted locally before transmission.
+When you upload a file, it is encrypted locally before transmission.
 MEGA stores only encrypted blobs that it cannot read.

 This is the same architectural model as fii.one.
 It means MEGA cannot scan your files for AI features, cannot be compelled to provide file content to authorities without your key, and cannot use your files to improve their own products.